The cool, creamy taste of sour cream is something many people miss when going dairy-free.

 - Stir the yogurt and lemon juice together in a small container.

 - Cover and refrigerate at least 30 minutes (preferably longer) before using.

-- Gently Combine the coconut cream and lemon juice.
-If the cream is too thick or hard to combine, add filtered water as needed to achieve the right consistency.
+- Gently combine the coconut cream and lemon juice.
+If the cream is too hard to combine, place in a microwaveable-safe bowl and heat a few seconds, just until softened NOT melted!
 Taste and add more lemon juice if needed.
 Stir in the pinch of salt.
 Cover and refrigerate at least 30 minutes.